ucdavis/ECS272-Winter2020/Assignment3/README.md

-# Assignment 2: Visual Dashboard
+# Assignment 3: Visualization Dashboard

 In this assignment, you will be learning how to implement a dashboard with two visualization views.
 You can use either JavaScript with [D3.js](https://www.d3js.org) or Python with [Dash](https://dash.plot.ly/?_ga=2.191292847.426805754.1574706741-53947978.1573166595) to do this assignment.